jtimdwyer/DSI_project_4/README.md

-# DSI Project 4 - Predicting West Nile Virus in Chicago
+#  Predicting West Nile Virus in Chicago
+_By Jordan Bailey, George Dewey and Tim Dwyer_

 ## Table of Contents